kibook/s1kd-tools/s1kd-instance/README.md

 Product ID of the product to read applicability definitions from, using the specified PCT data module (-P).

 -R &lt;CIR&gt; ...
-Use a CIR to resolve external dependencies in the master data module, making the instance data module standalone.
+Use a CIR to resolve external dependencies in the master object, making the instance object standalone.
 Additional CIRs can be used by specifying the -R option multiple times.

 The following CIRs have some built-in support: